 Students must be nominated by the University of Chicago to apply for this award.
 The University may nominate one student to move forward to the National Competition.

-In order to be nominated by the University, students must submit a complete a first draft of their personal statement by 11:59 pm on October, January 31, the Campus Application Draft 1 Deadline.
-Applications must be submitted via the Beinecke Campus Submission Form.
+In order to be nominated by the University, students must submit a complete a first draft of their personal statement by 11:59 pm on Thursday, October 31, the Campus Application Draft 1 Deadline.
+Applications must be submitted via the Beinecke Campus Submission Form (link to the form will appear soon).
 Letters of Recommendation must be submitted to CCRF@uchicago.edu.
 The Final Application Deadline is 11:59 pm on November 21, 2019, and includes the following:

 - A completed Application Form.